kran0/gearwheel/README.md

 You can check it works
 by just run example build.
 E.g.: Just run `./Jenkins_example-project`

-*No, you dont need Jenkins*, that's just the name of start script.
+*No, you don't need Jenkins*, that's just the name of start script.
 `./Jenkins_example-project` 'emulates' build server's work:
 - sets some environment;
 - changes working directory;